Nickelodeon Group: 2009–present

-By January 2021, Nickelodeon Group announced it had consolidated its live-action film & television production operations including current series & studio content and had combined it with those of ViacomCBS's fellow production & digital media and entertainment subsidiary Awesomeness into forming one live-action production studio entitled Nickelodeon/Awesomeness Live-Action Studio with Nickelodeon's head of live-action production Shauna Phelan and Zack Olin would serve as co-presidents of the combined production unit Nickelodeon/Awesomess Live-Action Studio whilst continued co-heading Nickelodeon's live-action scripted production operations as they would now heading Awesomeness's live-action production operations whilst Nickelodeon and Awesomnesss Films executive VP Syrinthia Studer would oversee the combined live-action production studio Nickelodeon/Awesomeness Live-Action Studio as executive vice president of live-action films.
+By January 2021, Nickelodeon Group announced it had consolidated its live-action film & television production operations including current series & studio content and had combined it with those of ViacomCBS's fellow production & digital media and entertainment subsidiary Awesomeness into forming one live-action production studio under the Nickelodeon Productions and Awesomeness names with Nickelodeon's head of live-action production Shauna Phelan and Zack Olin would serve as co-presidents of the combined production unit Nickelodeon/Awesomess Live-Action Studio whilst continued co-heading Nickelodeon's live-action scripted production operations as they would now heading Awesomeness's live-action production operations whilst Nickelodeon and Awesomnesss Films executive VP Syrinthia Studer would oversee the combined live-action production under the Nickelodeon Productions and Awesomeness names as executive vice president of live-action films.

 CBS Sports began partnering with Nickelodeon on its coverage of the National Football League, with Nickelodeon simulcasting a special version of an early 2021 Wild Card playoff game under the NFL on Nickelodeon banner.
 Nickelodeon would also figure prominently in CBS' own coverage of Super Bowl LV later that year, with special programming and content pertaining to the game itself.
 The NFL would extend its partnership with Nickelodeon by allowing them to air another Wild Card game in January 2022, and a weekly highlights show hosted by CBS' Nate Burleson and Tyler Perry's Young Dylan star Dylan Gilmer.
 Nickelodeon aired its first regular-season game in 2022, with the Denver Broncos taking on the defending Super Bowl champion Los Angeles Rams as part of the NFL's Christmas Day slate.

-On October 2025, two months after Paramount Global merged with Skydance Media to form Paramount Skydance Corporation, the newly-revived Paramount Television Studios, which had already folded Showtime/MTV Entertainment Studios and Skydance Television shortly after the merger, had folded Nickelodeon Group's lice-action production unit Nickelodeon/Awesomeness Live-Action (aka Nickelodeon Productions) and Awesomeness' production studio including Nickelodeon's & Awesomeness' production states.
-Paramount Television Studios would then take over Nickelodeon's current production state alongside Awesomeness' current productions, and would produce their future production slates beginning with the upcoming Victorious spin-off series Hollywood Arts which was originally ordered at Nickelodeon had moved to Netflix as its first Nickelodeon-branded series produced by the revived studio.
+In October 2025, two months after Paramount Global merged with Skydance Media to form Paramount Skydance, Showtime/MTV Entertainment Studios and Skydance Television were folded into the revived Paramount Television Studios shortly after, which also folded Nickelodeon Productions and the former AwesomenessTV production units into it.
+Paramount Television Studios would then take over as the main production arm for Awesomeness and Nickelodeon; for the latter beginning with the upcoming Victorious spin-off series Hollywood Arts which was moved to Netflix, having been originally ordered at Nickelodeon, as the first Nickelodeon-branded series produced by the revived studio.